 The GSM is open to all undergraduate students who wish to increase their knowledge and competencies by adding a formally recognized global dimension to their program of study.
 Students may use the global studies minor to help steer their choice of electives; to provide a global studies foundation associated with their major; or to expand their future opportunities on the basis of acquired international knowledge, intercultural proficiency and global awareness.

-Binghamton's Languages Across the Curriculum (LxC) program provides unique opportunities for the use of foreign language skills in courses that would not normally offer such opportunities.
-The long-term goal of LxC is to foster skills – whether reading, listening and/or speaking — in any foreign language a student may know, in any class that the student may take anywhere in the University curriculum.
-Participating students substitute course-specific, intermediate-level foreign language assignments prepared by LxC's language resource specialists (LRSs) for a portion — typically 10 to 20 percent — of the usual course assignments.
+Binghamton's Languages Across the Curriculum (LxC) program provides unique opportunities for students to use and enhance their language and intercultural skills in courses that would not normally offer such opportunities.
+The long-term goal of LxC is to foster skills – whether reading, listening and/or speaking — in any language a student may know, in any class that the student may take anywhere in the University curriculum.
+Participating students substitute course-specific, intermediate-level assignments prepared by LxC's language resource specialists (LRSs) for a portion — typically 10 to 20 percent — of the usual course assignments.
 With the exception of a weekly study-group meetings, the workload for LxC participants should not exceed that of others in any given class.

 The Ronald E. McNair Post Baccalaureate Achievement Program, also known as McNair Scholars Program at Binghamton University, is a U.S. Department of Education funded program designed to encourage intellectually gifted undergraduates to consider enrolling in graduate programs in various disciplines and, beyond this, to complete the PhD and enter the academy as college and university professors and researchers.